 Block 3, on Wilhelmstrasse.
 This is actually the Topography of Terror site, and must have become part of the IBA simply because its design competition was concurrent.
 The competition scheme in question was not the current one, or even its aborted-during-construction Peter Zumthor predecessor, but a ‘grid of trees’ design by Wenzel, Lang.

 Block 4, bounded by Kochstrasse, Wilhelmstrasse, Zimmerstrasse and Friedrichstrasse.
-It includes Rem Koolhaas/OMA’s block on Friedrichstrasse (see page here) and, in my opinion, the most impressive enclosed courtyard of the Neubau (see page here).
+It includes Rem Koolhaas/OMA’s block on Friedrichstrasse (see pages here and here) and, in my opinion, the most impressive enclosed courtyard of the whole Neubau programme (see page here), and which includes some good work by Catalan architects MBM (see 2nd image below).

-Block 5 – a corner block on Kochstrasse 59 / Charlottenstrasse 83, by Hans Kammerer and Walter Kucher
+Block 5 – a corner block on Kochstrasse 59 / Charlottenstrasse 83, by Hans Kammerer and Walter Kucher, blogged here.
+The block also includes Peter Eisenmann’s Haus am Checkpoint Charlie, covered here.

 Block 6, bounded by Dessauer Strasse and Bernberger Strasse.
 Notable because of its unusual biological water waste disposal system – some images and comments here.